berenslab/CBC_inference/README.md

 # Information

-This is the code for the paper <br>
-*Bayesian inference for biophysical neuron models enables stimulus optimization for retinal neuroprosthetics* <br>
-by Oesterle et al. 2020 (DOI: [10.7554/eLife.54997](https://doi.org/10.7554/eLife.54997)).
+This is the code for the paper "Bayesian inference for biophysical neuron models enables stimulus optimization for retinal neuroprosthetics" by Oesterle et al. 2020 (DOI: [10.7554/eLife.54997](https://doi.org/10.7554/eLife.54997)).

 This repo can be used to reproduce the data and figures shown in the paper.
 It also provides a python wrapper for some of the NeuronC functionality.